Find Grad Schools

 • Pay and process claims within designated authority level.

-These are the skills Property and Casualty Insurance Claims Examiners say are the most useful in their careers:
+When polled, Property and Casualty Insurance Claims Examiners say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.